Minds On

 A person who migrates to an area and establishes permanent residence, often displacing Indigenous populations.

-Task 1: Groups coming to Canada
+Groups coming to Canada

-In this task, you will investigate a few groups that immigrated to Canada between 1800 and 1850.
+Next, you will investigate a few groups that immigrated to Canada between 1800 and 1850.
 You will be exploring Irish settlers, British settlers, and Black refugees.

 Before you begin, record your predictions using the following fillable and printable document or another method of your choice.